Skip to main content

 Channels

 A channel is a pathway through which the device listens to or communicates on the CAN bus.
 Most vehicles have one or two CAN buses.
 The AutoPi CAN-FD Pro supports two channels out of the box: can0 and can1.
 CAN communication is based on an agreed bitrate (speed of the amount of data processed within 1 second).
 Think of it like tuning two radios to the same frequency—you need to match speeds to understand each other.
-If you don’t know the bitrate, no worries.
-The AutoPi CAN-FD Pro device can automatically detect it by listening and testing.
+If you don’t know the bitrate, AutoPi CAN-FD Pro device has functionality to Autodetect to help you find the correct bitrate - by selecting one or more methods to detect the CAN bus and the active protocol(s).
+A passive method will only listen for broadcast traffic.
+An active method will attempt to send a request and then wait for a valid response.

 How to Configure CAN Channels?